 Siwandu: Our full report

-High-class and luxurious, Siwandu (formerly known as Selous Safari Camp) is set amid miombo woodland on the ...... shores of Lake Nzerakera, in the central part of Selous Game Reserve’s prime wildlife viewing area.
+High-class and luxurious, Siwandu is set amid miombo woodland on the shores of Lake Nzerakera.Formerly known as Selous Safari Camp, it's in the central part of Nyerere National Park’s prime wildlife-viewing area (previously the Selous Game Reserve).
 Lake Nzerakera is located a few miles north of the Rufiji River, connected to the main river by the network of waterways that laces through this part of southern Tanzania.
-Siwandu is an expansive camp, occupying a long stretch of lake frontage.
-Divided in two, each section of the camp its own public area with swimming pool, lounge and dining room.
+Siwandu is an expansive camp, divided into two sections, together occupying a long stretch of lake frontage.
+Each section has its own communal area with swimming pool, lounge and dining room.

 On arrival at Siwandu your briefing is held in the spacious reception area, where the camp office and a small souvenir shop are located.
 It is here that you’ll get your first impression of Siwandu’s stand-out professional and personal service.

 Siwandu is divided into two camps, North Camp and South Camp.
-The 7 tents of South Camp are usually filled first, followed by the 6 tents of North Camp.
-Occasionally, North Camp is allocated a private group.
+The seven tents of South Camp are usually filled first, followed by the six tents of North Camp, which is occasionally allocated to a private group.

 The central areas of South Camp, located between the southernmost tents, #6 and #7, are tastefully decorated and comfortably furnished, with interesting African art and wooden furniture that includes beautiful writing desks.
 The main area is raised on stilts, offering lovely lake views from a deck partway up the structure.
 The lounge and bar are on one side of the top level, and the dining room on the other.
 Nearby, a paved area and deck surrounds a small swimming pool.